Tomás O'Neill

 Tomás O'Neill y Salmón (5 October 1764 – unknown) was a Spanish colonial governor of the western Caribbean archipelago of San Andrés, Providencia and Santa Catalina, today part of modern Colombia.

 O'Neill was the son of an Irish father and Canarian mother, and bilingual in Spanish and English, which aided his later career.
 He became the interpreter on board the Spanish expedition sent to expel the English-speaking population of the archipelago in 1789, having arrived in the New World nine years earlier aged 16.
-Rather than expelling them as agreed to by the colonial powers under the Treat of Versailles and the Convention of 1786, he was instrumental in not only helping secure the position of the English-speaking Protestant inhabitants, but becoming their governor, and having a significant impact on the islands at a pivotal time in their history.
+Rather than expelling them as agreed to by the colonial powers under the Treaty of Versailles and the Convention of 1786, he was instrumental in not only helping secure the position of the English-speaking Protestant inhabitants, but becoming their governor, and having a significant impact on the islands at a pivotal time in their history.

 Early life and career

-Tomás Francisco O'Neill y Salmón was born in Puerto de la Orotava (today Puerto de la Cruz) in the municipality of La Orotava, Tenerife, on October 5, 1764 to Patricio O'Neill (28 April 1740 – 18 April 1768) and Catalina Salmón.
-His father, Patricio or Patrick was a native of Waterford Ireland, and was a vice consul for the British.
+Tomás Francisco O'Neill y Salmón was born in Puerto de la Orotava (today Puerto de la Cruz) in the municipality of La Orotava in Tenerife, on October 5, 1764 to Patricio O'Neill (28 April 1740 – 18 April 1768) and Catalina Salmón.
+His father, Patricio or Patrick, was a native of Waterford, Ireland, and was a vice consul for the British.
 He had married Catalina in January 1764, three years after arriving in Tenerife.
 Patrick had close connections with the network of Irish merchants operating from Tenerife, including the wealthy Cologan family.
 His mother, Catalina, was born in Tenerife, though both her parents, Thomas Salmón and Catalina (Catherine) Comerford, might have been Irish.
 It is likely Tomás O'Neill was named after his maternal grandfather Thomas Salmón, who had also acted as an interpreter in Tenerife.
 Both of O'Neill´s parents died when he and his brother Enrique were young, and both were raised on Tenerife by their maternal aunt on his mother's side of the family, María Salmón.
-María Salmón.

 Leaving his native Tenerife, he first tried his luck in the English-speaking new world, spending two and a half years in Charleston South Carolina, but later pursued his career in the Spanish-speaking New World.

 Together with his brother Enrique, he served in the Spanish military in the last two decades of the 1700s and the early years of the 1800s.
 Tomás O'Neill served in the Regimiento de Infanteria Fijo de Cartagena in Cartagena de Indias, together with Enrique.
 In 1791 Tomás was a lieutenant in the sixth company of the first battalion.